Daniel-Elston/Physics-Reports/README.md

 # Physics-Reports
-A selection of reports from my BSc Physics degree at the University of Bristol
+A selection of reports, essays and articles from my BSc Physics degree at the University of Bristol.
+Each report was written with LaTeX software, in which I am fluent.